agroce/tstl/README.md

 like printing assertion values, or error handling for the fault, but there's a good chance you'll find the buggy code in the localization results, in our experience.
-In fact, a five minute run will suffice for good localization, often, is five minutes is sufficient to find your bug a few times.
+In fact, a five minute run will suffice for good localization, often, if five minutes is sufficient to find your bug a few times.
+Note that results are much worse if you have more than one bug!

 TSTL and afl
 ---------